How Much Does a $4 Million Annuity Pay

 Lifetime Income Calculator

-Note: Calculator supports premiums up to $2 million.
+Note: The calculator supports premiums up to $2 million.

-For $4M cases, simply double the results.
-For accurate quotes, request a carrier illustration.
+For $4,000,000 cases, you can approximate results by doubling the income shown.
+For accurate carrier-specific quotes, request a personalized illustration.

 What a $4,000,000 Annuity Can Pay (Examples)